-James Hagedorn, age 59, Director of the Company since 1995 and Chairman of the Board since 2003
+James Hagedorn, age 60, Director of the Company since 1995 and Chairman of the Board since 2003

 Mr. Hagedorn has served as CEO of the Company since May 2001 and Chairman of the Board since January 2003.
-In addition to serving as CEO and Chairman of the Board, he served as President of the Company from November 2006 until October 2008, and from April 2000 until December 2005.
+In addition to serving as CEO and Chairman of the Board, he has served as President of the Company since October 2015, a role that he previously held from November 2006 until October 2008 and from April 2000 until December 2005.
 Mr. Hagedorn is the brother of Katherine Hagedorn Littlefield, a director of the Company.